One-on-One Prep Prompts: 12 Templates Past "Anything on Your Mind?"

 4. Growth topic per direct

-For each direct report, suggest one growth topic for this month's 1:1: based on their level / recent work / aspirations.
-Skip generic "career growth".
+For each direct report, suggest one growth topic for this month's 1:1 based on their level, recent work, and aspirations.
+Skip generic "career growth"; tie each to something concrete they did.

 5. Hard conversation prep